mayahiro/go-inertia/README.md

 - Register `Renderer.Middleware` or the framework adapter middleware before routes that render Inertia pages.
 - Values in `Props`, shared props, flash data, and validation errors are sent to the browser.
 Do not put secrets in them.
 - For larger pages, define page-specific Go structs and convert them to `inertia.Props` at the render boundary.
 This keeps the server/frontend contract easier to review.
 - `NewMemoryFlashStore` is intended for local development, tests, and single-process examples.
-Production applications should implement `FlashStore` with their session store.
+Production and clustered applications should implement `FlashStore` with their session store, Redis, a database, or another shared backend.
 - `go build` builds Go code only.
 Templates and Vite assets are deployed as files unless your application embeds them.

 ## Core Example